NilenduGanguli/ai_project_25/document-extraction/README.md

 # Document Extraction Service

 A combined frontend and backend service for AI-powered document extraction with schema management.
-Both services run in a single container with MongoDB for data persistence.
+Both services run in a single container with PostgreSQL for data persistence.

 ## Features